OpenSwitchNOS/openswitch-ops/docs/lldp_user_guide.md

 ops-as5712(config)# lldp enable
 ops-as5712(config)#
 ```
-Once LLDP is enabled, the switch begins to transmit advertisements from those ports that are configured to send LLDP packets.
+LLDP is enabled by default, the switch begins to transmit advertisements from those ports that are configured to send LLDP packets.

 3. Enable LLDP on interface.
 By using the `lldp transmit` and `lldp receive` commands, LLDP can be enabled or disabled on individual interfaces or configured to only